gpinzon/RotHist/README.md

 _________________________________________________
-You can  run on https://mybinder.org/
+You can  run simulations just typing ./refugee.sh on https://mybinder.org/ Do not forget change permissions of the files before, using : chmod 777 refugee.sh